 Hence, you should avoid a Robo Advisor with a low level of transparency.
 If you do not have at least a rudimentary grasp of what is going on, you should stay away from a robo advisor.

 There have been two high profile SEC cases involving Robo Advisors.
-The biggest settlement was in 2018 against Wealthfront Advisors who were fined $250,000 for misleading investors about the tax loss harvesting services they would receive.
-They failed to provide the tax loss harvesting service they marketeds as standard to 69% of their customers over a 3 year period.
+The biggest settlement was in 2018 against Wealthfront Advisors, who were fined $250,000 for misleading investors about the tax-loss harvesting services they would receive.
+They failed to provide the tax-loss harvesting service they marketed as standard to 69% of their customers over a three year period.

 Are Robo Advisors Secure?